50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 The clearfix technique is used to contain floated elements within a parent element.
 It prevents the parent element from collapsing when its children are floated.
-This is achieved by adding a clear fix class to the parent element or using the:: after pseudo-element with the clear: both property.
+This is achieved by adding a clear fix class to the parent element or using the ::after pseudo-element with the clear: both property.
+Additionally, the clearfix method ensures that the parent element expands to include its floated children, maintaining proper layout and avoiding visual bugs.
+This technique is particularly useful in complex layouts where multiple floating elements are involved.

 14. Explain the concept of specificity in CSS3.